ThomasRutzer/mntns/README.md

 crossbrowser experience.
-So at 🌃night, when I should sleep but ⚒️work on something like this, I really want to have some fun and work with some of the latest browser features — so if you want to have fun as well, use a browser with decent WegGl support.
-If you are really, really annoyed by your personal experiment with, feel free to get in touch (or wait for one of the upcoming feature to be finished)**
+So at 🌃night, when I should sleep but ⚒️work on something like this, I really want to have some fun and work with some of the latest browser features — so if you want to have fun as well, use a browser with decent WebGl support.
+If you are really, really annoyed by your personal experiment, feel free to get in touch (or wait for one of the upcoming feature to be finished)**

 ## Next steps

-Talking about upcoming features, I really really plan to work on this site from time to time.
-This are some of my next steps I want to focus.
+Talking about upcoming features, I plan to work on this site from time to time.
+This are some of my next steps.

 ### Features

 * LoFi Mode — which users can toggle on, to make animations less consuming and maybe visualize background experiment in another way (without need of WebGL)

-* User Github Data — users can give their github addy, and its data will be used for experiment
+* User Github Data — users can give their github addy, and their account data will be used for Mntns experiment

 ### Code & Architecture

 * clean up MntsComponent and seperate into smaller bits
 * make a proper and general Mock for DI
+* move entire Mntns Experiment to other [Repo](https://github.com/ThomasRutzer/mntns) — initially, my plan was, to provide the code of the other repo as a WebGL experiment, which accepts Data and generates its Object.
+But now, I´d like to have all the Github Api Connection to take place their as well.
+Makes things easier

 ### Build Setup